Slavery: Bonded labour

-Indenture, also known as bonded labour or debt bondage, is a form of unfree labour in which a person works to pay off a debt by pledging himself or herself as collateral.
+Indenture, also known as bonded labour or debt bondage, is a form of unfree labour in which a person works to pay off a debt by pledging themself as collateral.
 The services required to repay the debt, and their duration, may be undefined.
 Debt bondage can be passed on from generation to generation, with children required to pay off their progenitors' debt.
-It is the most widespread form of slavery today.
-Debt bondage is most prevalent in South Asia.
-Money marriage refers to a marriage where a girl, usually, is married off to a man to settle debts owed by her parents.
-The Chukri system is a debt bondage system found in parts of Bengal where a female can be coerced into prostitution in order to pay off debts.
+Debt bondage is most prevalent in South Asia, and is the most widespread form of slavery today.

+Money marriage refers to a marriage where a child, usually a girl, is married off to settle debts owed by their parents.
+The Chukri system is a debt bondage system found in parts of Bengal where a woman or girl can be coerced into prostitution in order to pay off debts.

 Dependents

-The word "slavery" has also been used to refer to a legal state of dependency to somebody else.
+The word slavery has also been used to refer to a legal state of dependency to somebody else.
 For example, in Persia, the situations and lives of such slaves could be better than those of common citizens.

 Forced labour

-Forced labour, or unfree labour, is sometimes used to describe an individual who is forced to work against their own will, under threat of violence or other punishment, but the generic term "unfree labour" is also used to describe chattel slavery, as well as any other situation in which a person is obliged to work against their own will, and a person's ability to work productively is under the complete control of another person.
+Forced labour, or unfree labour, is sometimes used to describe an individual who is forced to work against their own will, under threat of violence or other punishment.
 This may also include institutions not commonly classified as slavery, such as serfdom, conscription and penal labour.
-While some unfree labourers, such as serfs, have substantive, de jure legal or traditional rights, they also have no ability to terminate the arrangements under which they work and are frequently subject to forms of coercion, violence, and restrictions on their activities and movement outside their place of work.
+As slavery has been legally outlawed in all countries, forced labour in the present day (frequently referred to as "modern slavery") revolves around illegal control.

 Human trafficking primarily involves women and children forced into prostitution and is the fastest growing form of forced labour, with Thailand, Cambodia, India, Brazil and Mexico having been identified as leading hotspots of commercial sexual exploitation of children.

-Child soldiers and child labor
+Child soldiers and child labour

 In 2007, Human Rights Watch estimated that 200,000 to 300,000 children served as soldiers in then-current conflicts.
 More girls under 16 work as domestic workers than any other category of child labour, often sent to cities by parents living in rural poverty as with the Haitian restaveks.